 Kahneman, who was awarded the 2002 Nobel Memorial Prize in Economic Sciences, takes us on a groundbreaking tour of the mind and explains the two systems that drive the way we think.
 This book will transform the way you think about thinking.
 "There may be no better person on the planet who better understands why we make the choices we make." - Steven D. Levitt

-In a society where so many want to be victims and live in a world where things "should" be different, this book teaches us to take responsibility for our lives and make do with where we are with what we have.
+In a society where so many want to be victims and live in a world where things "should" be different, this book teaches us to take responsibility for our lives.
 Madanes shows readers how to better understand their own needs and those of others, bringing clarity and insight into any relationship and gives readers vital tools to transform their relationships and their lives.
+An important book.

 A bestselling breakthrough book about talent, passion, and achievement from the one of the world's leading thinkers on creativity and self-fulfilment.
 The world is changing faster than ever in our history.
 We need to evolve a new appreciation of the importance of nurturing human talent and create an environment where every person is inspired to grow creatively.
 This is the essential strategy for transforming education, business, and communities in the twenty-first century.

-In this groundbreaking book (another one), one of the world's foremost academic psychologists, and founder of the Positive Psychology movement, offers a new theory of what makes a good life—for individuals, for communities, and for nations.
+With this book, Seligman, one of the world's foremost academic psychologists, and founder of the Positive Psychology movement, offers a new theory of what makes a good life—for individuals, for communities, and for nations.
 Traditionally, the goal of psychology has been to relieve human suffering, but the goal of the Positive Psychology movement is about actually raising the bar for the human condition.
 While certainly a part of well-being, happiness alone doesn’t give life meaning.
 Seligman asks, What is it that enables you to cultivate your talents, to build deep, lasting relationships with others, to feel pleasure, and to contribute meaningfully to the world?
-With interactive exercises to help readers explore their own attitudes and aims, Flourish is a watershed in the understanding of happiness as well as a tool for getting the most out of life.
+With interactive exercises to help readers explore their own attitudes and aims, Flourish is a watershed in the understanding of happiness, as well as a tool for getting the most out of life.